Proctotrupidae

-Proctotrupidae is a family of wasps in the superfamily Proctotrupoidea of the order Hymenoptera.
+Proctotrupidae is a family of parasitic wasps in the superfamily Proctotrupoidea.
 There are about 400 species in more than 30 genera in Proctotrupidae, found throughout most of the world.

-Proctotrupidae are small parasitoid wasps, using beetle larvae and fungus gnats as hosts.
+Proctotrupidae are small parasitoid wasps, that primarily parasitise larvae of beetles belonging to the families Carabidae, Staphylinidae, and Elateridae, though a number of species are known to target other hosts, including fungus gnats (Mycetophilidae, Sciaridae) and concealer moths.
+Females in many species are wingless and dwell in the soil, where they are capable of detecting beetle larvae in their burrows.
 They typically have a body length of 5 to 8 mm, but species may range from 3 to 15 mm.